 The standard assessment consists of 2 projects/assignments and/or 2 tests.
 This may be varied by negotiation with students at the start of the semester.
 This combination of projects, tests and summative assignments is used during the semester to address understanding of and ability to use the course material and to provide students with a benchmark for their progress in the course.

-One 3 hour exam is used to assess the understanding of and ability to use the material.
+One 3 hour end of semster test is used to assess the understanding of and ability to use the material.

 Submission of Assigned Work

 Coversheets must be completed and attached to all submitted work.
 Coversheets can be obtained from the School Office (room G33 Physics) or from MyUNI.
 Work should be submitted via the assignment drop box at the School Office.

 Extensions of deadlines for assessment tasks may be allowed for reasonable causes.
 Such situations would include compassionate and medical grounds of the severity that would justify the awarding of a repacement examination.
 Evidence for the grounds must be provided when an extension is requested.
 Students are required to apply for an extension to the Course Coordinator before the assessment task is due.
 Extensions will not be provided on the grounds of poor prioritising of time.